 ● Meeting NTIA requirements.

-At this point in the CCWG-Accountability’s work, the main issues that need to be investigated within Work Stream 2 relate to the influence that ICANN´s existing jurisdiction may have on the actual operation of policies and accountability mechanisms.
-This refers primarily to the process for the settlement of disputes within ICANN, involving the choice of jurisdiction and of the applicable laws, but not necessarily the location where ICANN is incorporated.

 Staff Contribution to Staff Report on Jurisdiction

 As evidenced in ICANN’s strategic plans, ICANN’s commitment to globalization has been a driving force behind its work.
 In recent years, this globalization strategy has brought about ICANN’s development of three operational hubs (Los Angeles, Istanbul and Singapore) with